Sggin1/GitGone/README.md

 Open Source | Free Forever | No Strings Attached

-Made for developers who value simplicity and privacy.
+Made for anyone who value simplicity and privacy.